wyfo/apischema/docs/validation.md

 As shown in the example, *apischema* will not stop at the first error met but tries to validate all parts of the data.

+!!! note
+    `ValidationError` should be serialized using the same serializer that the one used for deserialization, because it can contains some unaliased field path

 ## Dataclass validators

 Dataclass validation can be completed by custom validators.
 These are simple decorated methods which will be executed during validation, after all fields having been deserialized.